After exploring vintage shops, bookstores, bars & cafés around the world, these are some of the world’s most hipster cities & neighborhoods

 Sweden is a huge country, and you won’t be able to see all of it on one trip.
 However, by taking a tour, you can increase your exposure to this cool, Scandinavian country.
 Take a look at some of these Sweden tours to visit some of its lesser known corners and get a better grasp of Swedish life.

-LGBT – Gay Sweden Travel Guide
+LGBTQ – Gay Sweden Travel Guide

 Of course, Stockholm being the capital and largest city of Sweden, it’s also the main hub for queer life in the country.
 But here are a few other places and events to be aware of.

-BeeBar, Gothenburg – Gothenburg has a thriving LGBT community, and multiple gay and lesbian bars, clubs and events, but a highlight is definitely BeeBar.
+BeeBar, Gothenburg – Gothenburg has a thriving LGBTQ community, and multiple gay and lesbian bars, clubs and events, but a highlight is definitely BeeBar.
 It’s a straight-friendly café, restaurant and once it gets late enough, a lively bar, which is a great place to start off a night out in Gothenburg.

 SLM Malmö – It’s a fetish club for men featuring different nights for fans of leather, rubber, sportswear and uniform.
 Something a little unexpected in perhaps Sweden’s quaintest and most pleasant city!